KevinMarquette/kevinmarquette.github.io/_posts/2019-01-01-Powershell-2018-year-in-review.md

 * [Select-Ast](https://github.com/KevinMarquette/Select-Ast)
 * [ConvertTo-Breakpoint](https://github.com/KevinMarquette/ConvertTo-Breakpoint)

+They were small projects but both of them helped me with minor annoyances.
+My larger projects are posted on the loanDepot GitHub site.

 ### loanDepot on GitHub

-This year was also the start of the loanDepot DevOps team sharing our Modules on GitHub.
+This year was also the start of the l[oanDepot DevOps team](https://github.com/loanDepot) sharing our Modules on GitHub.
 This is a low priority effort for the team but I have gotten these projects of mine posted.

 * [DependsOn](https://github.com/loanDepot/DependsOn)
 * [VsoLoggingCommands](https://github.com/loanDepot/VsoLoggingCommands)